 So, how can you convince a bank to front you the money you’ll need?

-A pro forma is essentially the lighter version of a full-blown business plan, with revenue and debt projections grounded in reality.
-In a pro forma, you account for all of your expenses, debt and anticipated revenues.
-This also means knowing where your patients will come from – are you already part of a referral network, or do you expect them to come in off the street?
-Bankers can tell what projections are realistic and which aren’t; it’s their job to make wise investments, so you’ll want to back up any numbers you use.
-In fact, you might look to incorporate statistical analyses of comparable medical practices to support your hypothetical projections.
-A strong pro forma will project at least three years into the future, sometimes as far as five years out.
+To figure out your financing, make a pro forma.
+A pro forma is the lighter version of a full-blown business plan, with revenue and debt projections grounded in reality.
+In your pro forma, account for all your medical clinic expenses, debt and anticipated revenues.
+Bankers can tell which projections are realistic and which aren’t; it’s their job to make wise investments, so you’ll want to back up any numbers you use if you’re going to pursue a bank loan.
+A strong pro forma will project at least three years into the future and sometimes as far as five years out.

 “The first thing you need to do is build a pro forma, which basically tells the story of what your revenue will be from the first until at least the third year, because you need to go out and get financing,” said Zetter.
 “You need to include the costs to set up the practice, your lease’s cost per square foot, your [electronic health record system] expense, medical supplies and office supplies.
 You’re building a crystal ball of what the practice looks like, and you have to be able to tell how all of those numbers came into being.”